 When I discovered that I was diabetic, this was my main concern.
 I knew if I needed to make the decision to stop eating bread, then I thought this would be difficult.
 Yes, be patient, I am getting to the matter at hand, “bread for diabetics.”

 The Search for Bread for Diabetics

 I had a discussion with my doctor because for me I needed some bread options and not bread substitutes.
-I believe in the real thing and I hate to waste my valuable time on “imitations.”
+It is the real thing that I believe in and I hate to waste my valuable time on “imitations.”
 I just wanted to eat bread and not worry about any readings at all.
 BREAD!
 BREAD!
 BREAD!

 The doctor sent me off to the nutritionist and she told me about moderation and eating only “brown.”
-So, white bread, white rice and noodles needed to be a thing of my past.
+So, white bread, white rice, and noodles needed to be a thing of my past.
 Well, guess what?
 I also loved white rice, especially served with some nicely cooked curry.
-I knew I would not be spending a lot of time with this nutritionist because she was singing and playing to a different tune.
+From the beginning, I knew I would not be spending a lot of time with this nutritionist because she was singing and playing to a different tune.

 UP, UP, UP

 You are one smart cookie.
 The title for this section is referring to what happened to my blood glucose readings.
 Yes, I was not so smart then you see.
 “I lived to eat, rather than eat to live.”
-I continued to eat my 2 slices snow white bread and 4 slices if I was enjoying the meal.
+Hence, I continued to eat my 2 slices of snow-white bread and 4 slices if I was enjoying the meal.

 Yes, stop raising your eyebrows and remove your hand from your cheek, because there is more to come.